-Please refer to the Table of Assessment (Table 5.10.1 -Overlays) for the categories of development and assessment and the relevant assessment benchmarks where an overlay applies to development.
+Please refer to Table of Assessment 5.10.1 - Overlays for the categories of development and assessment and the relevant assessment benchmarks where an overlay applies to development under the planning scheme.

 How does the Bushfire Hazard Code regulate Dwelling Houses and Dual Occupancies?